-Title 20 CFR, Parts 653 through 658 mandate the State Workforce Agency (SWA) to operate an outreach program to locate and contact MSFWs not reached through normal intake activities and inform them of the full range of government services.
-These services include education, guidance, and access points for the Complaint System.
-The EDD is the California SWA.
+Title 20 CFR, Parts 653 through 658 mandate the State Workforce Agency (SWA), the EDD, to operate an outreach program to locate and contact MSFWs not reached through normal intake activities and inform them of the full range of government and partner services.
+The information delivered to MSFWs must include the complete range of workforce and training related services for MSFWs offered through the Workforce Innovation and Opportunity Act (WIOA) Title I and WIOA Title III Wagner-Peyser Act programs, and include agricultural job opportunities through the Agricultural Recruitment System and H-2A Foreign Labor Certification Program.